KentenRoth/100DaysOfCode/README.md

 I feel great about tonight!!!
 I had a goal of figuring out how to get my mongoose model to return an array of objects, and I accomplished it!
 I had an idea of how to do it and well I was wrong, but I went to the documentation and found my answer by reading documentation.
 It might be normal for a lot of people to do that, but for me that is something that is very rare.
 I go into the documentation and come out just as confused as when I started.
 Then after getting that task figured out and completed I got everything hooked up so it would save and I could get my input returned.
 That was another task that I figured out on my own by some trial and error.
 So now the last thing I need to do for the backend of my book-app is to set up some testing!
 That is my goal for tomorrow night.
 Then I can merge it into the master branch and continue on with my learning!
 Excitement level is extremely high tonight!

 ---

+Day 48

+Today was rough.
+I am not sure if it was because I was tired when I sat down to code or if I was just that lost with testing.
+I spent a little over 2 hours trying to get one of my tests to pass.
+I went over every line of code multiple times, I watched a couple of the testing videos from my course, and I googled stuff.
+All of these things combine and I still was running into the same error.
+It turned into me commenting out chuncks of code to locate the problem, and once I found the problem I had to figure out how to fix it.
+After a while I finally got the test to pass then ran into issues on the 2nd test.
+That test I figured out a lot faster because I noticed I used the word 'require' instead of 'required'.
+Tomorrow I will continue on with my tests and hope they run much smoother.

+---